nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Display string: notification text.
 * Activity ID: the unique identifier for the notification.

-As of August 2018, NVDA announces notifications for all apps (especially for the currently active app) except one or two apps where this would cause issues.
+As of August 2018, NVDA itself announces notifications for all apps (especially for the currently active app) except one or two apps where this would cause issues, thus the add-on is no longer involved in announcing many notifications except those that could cause issues.

 #### Tracking UIA events for controls